Fiber Laser Engraving in the Jewellery Industry

-For the most part, the attention paid to fiber laser engraving focuses on its industrial use in areas including car manufacturing and electronics.
+For the most part, the attention paid to fiber laser engraving focuses on its industrial use in areas including car manufacturing (including e-mobility) and electronics.
 However, it is also becoming more prevalent in the jewellery industry, where it is deployed for aesthetic rather than purely functional reasons.

-What materials are fiber lasers compatibile with?
+What materials are fiber lasers compatible with?

 Fiber lasers can be adjusted to engrave a myriad of materials, ranging from some plastics and silicon to different types of metal.
 This latter use is clearly relevant in the jewellery industry, especially since engraving can be carried out on reflective materials without compromising performance or precision.

 A wide range of metals are used to produce modern jewellery, from precious and rare options like gold and platinum to more commonplace alternatives like steel, bronze and silver.
 Using a fiber laser engraving machine, all of these materials can easily be engraved.

 What customisation capabilities are available?

 Custom jewellery is in demand at the moment, with customers calling upon producers to make them unique pieces that are tailored to their exact expectations.
 In the past, this would have been a labour intensive and costly process, but with the help of fiber laser technology, it is much more straightforward to customise new pieces or adapt existing pieces.

 From etching personal messages on the inside of rings (using a laser as a ring engraving machine) to adding significant dates on laser engraved jewellery, which is to be worn for a special occasion, fiber laser solutions empower the customer and allow producers to give their clients more choice and control.